BritishGeologicalSurvey/tactool/instructions.md

 _Import an image into the application._

 - Press the `Import Image` button.
-- Select a image file using the file picker.
+- Select an image file using the file picker.

 ### Export Image